Hernias and Constipation

 - Fever

-These symptoms may indicate a serious medical problem and can be life-threatening if not addressed promptly.
+These symptoms can be life-threatening if not addressed promptly.

 It is always recommended to consult with a healthcare provider for proper diagnosis and treatment.
 They can provide personalized advice based on your specific situation and guide you on managing constipation and reducing the risk associated with hernias.